caetas/GenerativeZoo/README.md

 The code examples are setup to use [Weights & Biases](https://wandb.ai/home) as a tool to track your training runs.
 Please refer to the [`full documentation`](https://docs.wandb.ai/quickstart) if required or follow the following steps:

 1. Create an account in [Weights & Biases](https://wandb.ai/home)
 2. **If you have installed the requirements you can skip this step**.
-If not, activate the conda environment and run:
+If not, activate the conda environment and the virtualenv and run:
     ```bash
     pip install wandb
     ```